Compliance Obligations – Definition

 d) orders, rules or guidance from regulatory agencies;

-e) judgements of courts or administrative tribunals.
+e) judgments of courts or administrative tribunals.

 Compliance obligations also include other interested party requirements related to its environmental management system which the organization has to or chooses to adopt.
 These can include, if applicable: